-Cats will have various feelings for their owner, and the strength of the feeling varies between breeds and between cats that come from different households.
-It is generally thought likely that the cat sees itself as more of an equal to us than a dog.
+Cats will have various feelings for their owner, and the strength of the feeling can vary depending on early experience, heritability (possibly differences between breeds) and between cats that come from different households.

-One of the things cat owners can do in order to cement their relationship with their pet is to become worthy, and this is done by treating the cat well and administering food, water and shelter.
+One of the things cat owners can do in order to cement their relationship with their pet is by treating the cat well, learning to read their body signals, and prviding food, water and shelter.